How far ahead is your demand planning for warehouses?

 - Manufacturers or wholesalers misinterpret when a retailer increases order size

-To avoid the bullwhip effect, suppliers need to work together at sharing real-time information.
+To avoid the bullwhip effect, suppliers need to share real-time information.
 They must use their software tools to identify what's causing the imbalance.
 Fine-tuning supply chain management forecasting while tightening lead time helps result in more efficient inventory management.

 A skillful logistics analyst can anticipate market demand by combining data with an educated professional opinion on upcoming demand.
 It helps to have a broad understanding of economic cycles and knowledge on what affects consumer price action.
-For an even sharper competitive edge, you should invest in machine learning software.
+You should invest in machine learning software for an even sharper competitive edge.

 Machine learning software is a subset of AI technology that scans massive amounts of data to generate reports and system solutions at lightning speed.
-Most modern warehouses use this technology to rapidly analyze patterns in both supply and demand.
+Most modern warehouses use this technology to analyze patterns in both supply and demand rapidly.
 Many times these patterns are overlooked by competitors that lack new technology.